plone/documentation/manage/deploying/preparing.rst

 .. note::

-   If you want to use System Python Packages with Ubuntu 16.04 you need to install them:
+   If you want to use System Python Packages with Ubuntu 16.04 you need to install:

    - pyhon2.7
    - python2.7-dev